Concetta/dogs/README.md

 * Comment page needs styling & JS components so that page does not need to reload
 * Bootstraps hover styling needs to be removed
 * If User is not signed in and clicks like - the user should be redirected to that action after sign up

-Repositories
+* Tests

+Repositories:

-private: git@bitbucket.org:ConcettaBug/dogs.git
+* private: git@bitbucket.org:ConcettaBug/dogs.git
-public: git@github.com:Concetta/dogs.git
+* public: git@github.com:Concetta/dogs.git